Inspectors publish report on police custody arrangements

-"We found steps were being taken to standardise practice in custody suites and efforts made to improve conditions for both staff working there and detainees, which would assist custody staff to effectively manage the risks on a daily basis," said Mr McGuigan.
+"Custody suites are a significant area of risk for the PSNI and we found steps were being taken to standardise practice and efforts made to improve conditions for both the benefit of staff working there and detainees," said Mr McGuigan.

-However, Mr McGuigan said Inspectors still had issues with aspects of the delivery of healthcare within the custody environment.
+"While we welcome this work Inspectors still had issues with aspects of the delivery of healthcare within the custody environment, particularly around the administration, storage checks and recording of medication.

-"This is an area which requires immediate attention as the safe use and control of medicines cannot be assured," said the Chief Inspector.
+"This is an area which requires immediate attention to ensure the safe use and control of medicines," he said.

-Mr McGuigan said that challenges in relation to dealing with children and young people in police custody also remained to be addressed.
+Mr McGuigan said the report also highlighted challenges in relation to dealing with children and young people in police custody that remained to be addressed.